jarata/portfolio-next/README.md

 # portfolio-next
-Portfolio built using Next.js, and Less styling.
+Portfolio built using Next.js, and Less styling, and Nodemailer backend for mail delivery.